Leroymilo/FurnitureFramework/doc/ReadMe.md

 # Known Issues

-- The action might not work when Furniture are overlapping (can't open catalogue if on the bounding box of another custom furniture).
+- A Furniture action might not work when Furniture are overlapping (can't open catalogue if on the bounding box of another custom furniture).